numtide/treefmt/README.md

 [![Support room on Matrix](https://img.shields.io/matrix/treefmt:numtide.com.svg?label=%23treefmt%3Anumtide.com&logo=matrix&server_fqdn=matrix.numtide.com)](https://matrix.to/#/#treefmt:numtide.com)

-**Status: experimental** -- not all the features described here are working yet.
+**Status: experimental** -- not all features described here are working yet.

-Every project has different languages and code formatters, with possibly different configurations.
-When jumping between project it always takes a bit of time to get accustomed to them and update our editor configuration.
+Every project has different languages and set of code formatters, with different configurations.
+When jumping between projects, it always takes a bit of time to get accustomed to them and update the editor configuration.

-This project solves that problem by proposing a unified CLI interface that traverses the project file tree, and maps each file to a different code formatter.
-Type `treefmt` and it re-formats the repository.
+This project solves that problem by proposing a unified CLI interface that traverses the project file tree and maps each file to a different code formatter.
+Type `treefmt`, and it re-formats the repository.

-Treefmt also includes some file traversal optimizations which should make the common invocation faster.

 ## Design decisions

-We assume that project code is checked into source control.
-Therefor, the default should be to write formatter changes back in place.
-Options like `--dry-run` are not needed, the source control is relied upon to revert or check for code changes.
+We assume that the project code is checked into source control.
+Therefore, the default should be to write formatter changes back in place.
+Options like `--dry-run` are not needed; the source control is relied upon to revert or check for code changes.

 `treefmt` is responsible for traversing the file-system and mapping files to specific code formatters.

 Only _one_ formatter per file. `treefmt` enforces that only one tool is executed per file.
-Guaranteeing two tools to product idempotent outputs is quite difficult.
+Guaranteeing two tools to produce idempotent outputs is quite tricky.

 ## Usage